IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/resign-voting.rst

 Resigning from the Voting Group
 ===================================

-Members of the voting group are able to voluntarily resign their group membership, just like delegation group members.
+Members of the voting group are able to voluntarily resign their group membership.

 Step 1: Creating the assets
 ---------------------------